What Makes Us Click: How Online Dating Shapes Our Relationships

 To find out, Morning Edition asked two online daters who also spend their days thinking about online dating: Megan Murray, a senior content strategist for Zoosk, an online dating site and mobile app, and Skyler Wang, a Ph.D. candidate in sociology at the University of California Berkeley.
 Wang also taught an undergraduate course at the University of British Columbia called What Makes Us Click, about online dating and he gave NPR permission to use his course title for Morning Edition's series on online dating.

-"The way people meet is different, and that has to affect the relationships we form," Murray says.
+"The way people meet is different, and that has to affect the relationships we form," Murray tells Morning Edition's David Greene.

 Loading...